IE-bank-team/ie-bank-infrastructure/modules/synapse/workspace/README.md

 ### Parameter: `sqlAdministratorLoginPassword`

 Password for administrator access to the workspace's SQL pools.
-If you don't provide a password, one will be automatically generated.
+If you don't provide a password, uno will be automatically generated.
 You can change the password later.

 - Required: No
 - Type: string